 A web developer job can be very similar to software development, except the "software platform" is the Internet.
 For example, a web developer may be requested to build an online course in experiential learning that would involve user logins, modules that would provide multiple courses of web content, tests that would determine whether or not the user learned the course content as expected.
 They would also implement the website's flow and usability and thoroughly test website functions before and after the site goes live.

 Why were we able to clearly see solutions to both design and development challenges, instinctively knowing which approach would work best for his community members?
-Perhaps because when I take left brain vs. right brain tests, I wind up right down the middle.
-I can see both designer "artistic" and developer "functional challenges" when discussing a project.
-After 25+ years of designing and developing websites and experience in the tech industry, we can quickly foresee obstacles in the project, often before we even start on the project, regardless of whether it's a creative or data management challenge.
+After 27+ years of designing and developing websites and experience in the tech industry, we can quickly foresee obstacles in the project, often before we even start on the project, regardless of whether it's a creative or data management challenge.